therealabhishek/Python-Computer-Vision-Deep-Learning/README.md

 # Python-Computer-Vision-NLP-Deep-Learning
-This repository contains all the Deep Learning Computer Vision projects perfomed using Python.
+This repository contains all the Deep Learning Computer Vision and NLP projects performed using Python.